-Whether you’re replacing an existing apartment intercom system or deciding on one for a new building, you’ve come to the right place.
-We’re here to help you find an intercom that fits your budget, makes tenants’ lives easier, and improves building operations for property managers and owners.
+Whether you’re replacing an existing apartment intercom system or choosing one for a new building, you’ve come to the right place.
+We’re here to help you find the best video intercom system that fits your budget, makes residents’ lives easier, and improves building operations for property managers and owners.

 To help you find the right intercom for your multi-tenant apartment building, we’ve created this complete guide.
 It describes all the important features and decisions you should consider.

 This guide will answer: